All Episodes

 And we see one elderly civilian walking towards us.

-With almost no hair on him.
+Yes, with almost no hair on him, white hair.

-He introduces himself to us and says, Gentlemen, I've been waiting for you.
+He introduces himself to us and says, gentlemen, I've been waiting for you.

-I'm Dr. John Von Neumann.
+I'm Dr. John von Neumann.

-I'm Dr. John Von Neumann.
+He says, I'm Dr. John von Neumann.

-I said, You couldn't be.
+I said, you couldn't be.

 We just left him about an hour or so ago.